01-edu/public/subjects/DPxAI/transform-objects/README.md

 ### AI-Powered Learning Techniques

-**Reflective Technique:**
+**Contextual Learning Technique:**

-This type of prompt encourages the AI to help learners reflect on their understanding by asking questions and prompting them to think critically about the concepts.
+This strategy places learning within a real-world or practical context by having the AI relate concepts to scenarios you might encounter in everyday life or your work.
+It helps you understand the relevance of what you’re learning and how to apply it.

 Find the examples across the subject ;)